durée moyenne des règles

 Risk of anemia.
 Medical consultation recommended.

-Stress (exams, shock, etc.), playing sports, diet, a virus, a vaccine, or contraception can all affect your period.
-See a doctor if your period lasts more than 8 days, requires changing every hour, or has clots larger than 25 mm.
+Stress (exams, shock, etc.), sports, diet, a virus, a vaccine, or contraception can all affect your period.
+See a doctor if your period lasts more than 8 days, requires changing protection every hour, or contains clots larger than 25 mm.

 Selection of pretty black period panties for medium flow